cbeck88/spirit-po/README.md

 However, merging catalogs has its own pitfalls.
 What happens if two catalogs contain the same string?
 One of them gets discarded, but which one is essentially arbitrary.
 You can give the catalog object a "warning channel" where it can send warnings when that happens.
 But it's hard to actually handle the problem or fix it.
 Also, merging catalogs requires dropping the metadata of one of them, and some other features like getting the line number at which a string appeared in the `po` file no longer makes sense, because when we merge we don't keep track of which file a string came from.
-So, merging catalogs might be appropriate for some projects, but generally I would recommend avoiding multiple catalogs, or throwing together your own system for managing multiple distinct catalogs, as appropriate for your project.
+So, merging catalogs might be appropriate for some projects, but I certainly wouldn't recommend it for every project.

 #### Other functions